Singularities of base loci on abelian varieties

 \begin{introcorollary} Let $A$ be a principally polarized abelian variety, $\Theta$ a theta divisor, and $H$ a finite subgroup of $A$.
 Let Then

-and equality holds if and only if the zero locus of $\a_{\Theta,H}$ has divisorial components. \end{introcorollary} When there are no divisorial components we don't expect our results to be close to sharp, and a better understanding of the log canonical threshold (and more generally of the jumping numbers) of base ideals on abelian varieties seems to be an interesting and difficult problem.
+and equality holds if and only if the zero locus of $\a_{\Theta,H}$ has divisorial components. \end{introcorollary} When there are no divisorial components we don't expect our results to be sharp or even close to it, and a better understanding of the log canonical threshold (and more generally of the jumping numbers) of base ideals on abelian varieties seems to be an interesting and difficult problem.

-The motivation for this question comes from the attempt to show that $\b_L$ is a radical ideal sheaf, i.e. the base scheme of $L$ is reduced.
-Or at least, as conjectured by Debarre in \cite[Conjecture 2]{d}, that the 2-codimensional components of the base scheme are generically reduced (see the erratum in \cite{acp}).
-Although our result does not imply this, we hope that the method will be helpful in future developments.
+The motivation for this question comes from the attempt to show that $\b_L$ is a radical ideal sheaf, i.e. the base scheme of $L$ is reduced, or at least, as conjectured by Debarre in \cite[Conjecture 2]{d}, that the 2-codimensional components of the base scheme are generically reduced (see the erratum in \cite{acp}).
+Although our result does not imply this, we hope that the method we use will be helpful in future developments.

 The result of this paper was obtained while I was working with Enrico Arbarello and Giulio Codogni on the reducedness of the base scheme of line bundles on abelian varieties, and on the other topics of the erratum in \cite{acp}.
 I thank them for their generosity, and for valuable conversations and suggestions.
-More recently, I have greatly benefitted of a continuous exchange with Arbarello.
+More recently, I have greatly benefitted from a continuous exchange with Arbarello.
+Finally, I thank the referee for many suggestions allowing a better exposition.